airman59/DIY/README.md

 ES6.
 A live example can be found at [kingsislet.com](http://www.kingsislet.com).

-The repository is mainly for my own version-control.
+The repository is for my own version-control.

 ## Requirements